-We feed Royal Canine, Science Diet and Wellness dry kitten food, which our kittens have available for 24 hrs.
+Our babies have Royal Canine, Science Diet, Wellness dry kitten food and clean, fresh water available to them for 24 hrs.

 Some kittens at this age still prefer rehydrated nuggets to dry ones. ( Works faster when hot water is used to rehydrate them.)

-They will love you even more if you give them from time to time fresh chicken meat, cooked in small amount of water with skin and all the fat.
+Your kitten will love you even more if you give him from time to time fresh chicken meat, cooked in small amount of water with skin and all the fat.
 (Cats do not have cholesterol problems.)
 And they really love cooked chicken liver.
 This can be cut to pieces and mixed with the canned food.

 SOME feeding problems: